IT Operations

 • Value delivery: To categorize and demonstrate the value of the IT department, often foreshadowed by not being directly aligned with the business goals.
 The lack of value delivery causes a “black hole” effect, where IT costs are perceived as lost.

-• Strategic alignment: To support the business through TI and how the department objectives are aligned with the organization.
+• Strategic alignment: To support the business through IT and how the department objectives are aligned with the organization.

 • Performance management: To track implementation, resource usage & service delivery, and maximize budget.